-More than 93 percent of paved roads in the U.S. are surfaced with asphalt1 because it offers the affordable, high level performance drivers and road owners demand.
-Through night time construction and no concrete curing time, asphalt pavements offer the flexibility needed to handle all levels of traffic and they can be maintained or repaired quickly with minimal disruption to travelers.
-With long-life pavement designs, asphalt roads can be built to last many decades with only periodic surface renewal and maintenance.2 Smart planning — including increasing roadway capacity and maintaining the pavement surface, along with the rapid speed of construction possible with asphalt can help address the $121 billion U.S. motorists lose to traffic delays, as well as the CO2 emissions associated with congestion.3
+With the option of nighttime construction and without the lengthy curing time typical of concrete,1 asphalt pavements offer the flexibility needed to handle all levels of traffic, and they can be maintained or repaired quickly — up to 3 times faster2 — with minimal disruption to travelers.
+With long-life pavement designs, asphalt roads can be built to last many decades with only periodic surface renewal and maintenance.3 Smart planning — including increasing roadway capacity and maintaining the pavement surface — along with the swift construction possible with asphalt can help address the $170 billion U.S. motorists lose to traffic delays.4

 The asphalt pavement industry continues to innovate to improve the sustainability of its products.
 Warm-mix asphalt (WMA) is an important part of this and in 2013, warm-mix asphalt won the Construction Innovation Forum NOVA Award for its innovativeness and engineering, economic, and ecological benefits.1 WMA technologies reduce the production and placement temperature of asphalt pavement mixtures while also improving pavement properties.
 This lowers fuel consumption and further cuts greenhouse gas emissions.2 When WMA is fully implemented, the U.S. will save an estimated 150 million gallons of No. 2 fuel oil and cut carbon dioxide emissions by the equivalent of 210,000 cars annually.3